coderitual/place/README.md

 Application uses modern libraries for the core things:
 - `Reach Router` Because it's straighforward, composable and does directly what it should.
 Nothing more.
 - `Styled Components` Simply CSS in JS with great documentation.
 Why not `emotion`?
 I don't know.
 If there is a reason I should know about, let me know!
 - `React Pose` Animations in react are hard enough.
 Everything that encourages their use is great.
 More than that it uses FLIP technique and direct DOM manipulation.
-We all 💕 60 fps, right?
+We all love 60 fps, right?

 ## Legal
 MIT License Copyright © 2018-present, Mike Skowronek